Irisco88/teltonika-device/README.md

-# teltonika device service
+# Teltonika Device Service

 teltonika device service includes a `parser` to parse teltonika packets in `codec8 extended` protocol on `tcp` connection. this device service decodes `avl` data packets and saves all received points to a time serries database which in this case is `clickhouse`. it also publishes decoded points on nats subjects for each device using their `imei`

 ## Avl data structure

 this is avl point structure in `protobuf` format

 ```protobuf
 message AVLData {
   string imei = 1;